If you work in Oil & Gas, Construction, or Field Services and are paid a day rate, you are likely owed overtime pay under federal law.

 Why it fails: True independent contractor status requires control over how, when, and where work is performed.
 Most day rate workers are actually employees.

+Federal law provides 2-3 years to file, but state laws may have different deadlines.
 Every day you delay could mean lost wages you can't recover.
-Call now to protect your rights!
+Contact us now for a free case evaluation to protect your rights before time runs out!

 Find out if you're owed unpaid overtime wages from day rate work.
 No obligation consultation.